 Safety information i.e., person to contact in emergency, doctor etc.

 Personal Files will be kept for 7 years after a staff member has left TKR and the requirement for confidentiality will continue.
-A staff member leaving TKR O Ngä Kuaka has the right to request and have provided copies of any of the information on them, held in the Personal File.
+Kaimahi leaving Ngā Kuaka has the right to request and have provided copies of any of the information on them, held in the Personal File.

 Any breaches of confidentiality as described in this policy will be treated seriously and appropriate action will be taken against the person who breached confidentiality, by the Whanau.